Fusion-WS/Fusion-WS/README.md

 - Threshold: Has the input map been thresholded?
 If not, `fws.threshold.m` is called to threshold the input map.

 ### 2. Watershed clustering
-For parametric maps, the following procedure is applied to each tail of the input map (positive/negative values):<br>
+For parametric maps, the following `fws.watershed.m` procedure is applied to each tail of the input map (positive/negative values):<br>
 <br>1.
 The thresholded input map is transformed into a connected component space using Matlab's `bwconncomp.m` function.<br>
 <br>2.
-Each component is segmented into ROIs using the watershed algorithm.
+Each component is segmented into ROIs using the watershed algorithm `fws.cluster.m`.
 Voxel magntidues are inverted, so that peaks became cathcment basins (CB), and rank-indexed.
 Voxels are then handled in 1 of 3 ways as the index is iterated through until all voxels have been labelled:<br>
 - *i*th voxel is assigned the proximal voxel's label if one already exists within the flooding `radius`.
 - If no labeled voxel is found then the *i*th voxel is assigned a unique label.
 - A "winner-takes-all" is used to assign the *i*th voxel is multiple labels are found within the flooding `radius`.

 <br>3.
-A final step is applied to combine neighbouring ROIs, within a component, if an ROI has a volume that is below the `merge` parameter.<br>
+A final step is applied using `fws.merge_neighbours.m` to combine neighbouring ROIs, within a component, if an ROI has a volume that is below the `merge` parameter.<br>

 <p align="center">
   <img src="images/watershed_algorithm.png" alt="drawing" width="800"/>